-Why you should impress Board Headhunters
+Why you must impress board recruiters

-Some more simplistic ways to stay in touch include emailing articles that you think they might be interested in, connect and interact with them on LinkedIn or provide them with brief summaries when things in your professional life change.
-Whilst they might not have a board opportunity available at that time, by staying in touch you are more likely to hear from them when they do.
+Some more simplistic ways to stay in touch include emailing articles that you think they might be interested in, connecting and interacting with them on LinkedIn, inviting them to events, or providing them with updates when things in your professional life change.
+While they might not have a board opportunity available at that time, staying in touch makes you more likely to hear from them when they do.

 About the Author